Management Development Institute of Singapore: 2008 to present

 MDIS set up it first overseas campus Management Development Institute of Singapore in Tashkent in Tashkent, capital of Uzbekistan, built in 2008 at a cost of US$20 million.
 In 2014, it was announced a new building is to be built in Tashkent starting from the end of 2015 and expected to be completed by the end of 2016.

 It was announced on 28 June 2010 that MDIS would be setting up an S$130 million overseas 30 acre campus in Iskandar Malaysia which is expected to start work at the end of 2011 MDIS Malaysia is expected to be five times as big as the MDIS Campus in Singapore.

 In 2015, MDIS planned to establish a campus in Chennai, India.
 In 2019, MDIS plans to open another campus in Turkmenistan.

-In February 2025, it was announced that the Singapore campus would be shifting to 190 Changi Road in 2027.
+In February 2025, it was announced that the Singapore campus would be shifting to 190 Changi Road in the first half of 2027.